UniStuttgart-VISUS/power-overwhelming/README.md

 ```

 ### Injecting markers
-Sometimes, you might want to inject custom markers into the sensor stream to enable correlating software events with measurements.
-The library provides a "marker_sensor" for that.
+Sometimes, you might want to inject custom markers (numbers) into the sensor stream to enable correlating software events with measurements.
+The library provides a `marker_sensor` for that.
 In order for your code to emit markers, the marker_sensor must not be disabled, and you must retrieve the controller for the sensor like this:
 ```c++
 using namespace visus::pwrowg;